 - Best nightlife – Anchor Line Bar

-- Best all-around accommodation – Montage Laguna Beach
+- Best place to stay – Montage Laguna Beach

 1. Take a whale-watching tour and cruise